Home » Health Conditions » Neurology » Sleeping Disorders

 Although all of the stages are important, the most important parts of the cycle are the deep sleep periods and the REM sleep.
 If you have disruptions to your deep sleep – stages three and four – you are going to feel more tired in the morning when you wake up.
 Impaired sleep during stages three and four means that your body has not been given adequate time to repair and ready itself for the next day.
 The importance of REM sleep is this is when the body deals with the emotional, memory and stress processing.
 Having good REM sleep at night has been shown to improve a person’s outlook during the day therefore, having less REM sleep can cause a bad mood.
 Ensuring that you have plenty of peace and quiet for these stages is important.

 If you are still feeling tired in the morning, try getting a few extra hours, here and there, especially if you are sleep deprived.
 However, to meet the requirements for sleep consistently, you need to set the stage for good sleep on a regular routine.
-There are specific ways to help determine a regular routine such as: improve your daytime habits, make your bedroom environment inviting for relaxation and sleep, avoid food and drink (especially caffeine) that might impair with sleep, avoid and some medications, and keep a routine and try to go to bed at the same time each night.
+There are specific ways to help determine a regular routine such as: improve your daytime habits, make your bedroom environment inviting for relaxation and sleep, avoid food and drink (especially caffeine) that might impair with sleep, avoid alcohol and some medications, and keep a routine and try to go to bed at the same time each night.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.